mwmarszalek/CodeClan/week_4/#PRPOJECT/README.md

 Use action buttons to add / remove / mark cities / countries.

+App created using python, psycogp2 (psql), html and css

 Please see below for project brief:
 ###################################################################################################################
 ## Travel Bucket List